Introduction

 You might notice, that the lambda function reduction

 does not take so many different form compared to fetch.
-In addition, setting the zero (or idempotent) element can be annoying especially when computing minimum or maximum and we need to check std::limits function to make the code working with any type.
-To make things simpler, TNL offers variants of several functionals known from STL.
+In addition, setting the identity element can be annoying especially when computing minimum or maximum and we need to use std::numeric_limits to make the code general for any type.
+To make things simpler, TNL offers variants of several functionals known from the STL.
 They can be used instead of the lambda function reduction

-and they also carry the idempotent element.
-See the following example showing the scalar product of two vectors, now with functional:
+and they also carry the identity element.
+See the following example showing the scalar product of two vectors, now with a functional:

 3#include <TNL/Containers/Vector.h>